Newsboys outside the Royal Theatre, 1917

-The other small posters in the middle of the photo, including Wrong Beds (U.S., Vitagraph, July 10, 1916) and Otto’s Legacy (U.S., Lubin, June 19, 1916), featuring Davy Don, probably referred to two of the three comedy shorts that were listed for that day in an Examiner ad.
+The other small posters in the middle of the photo, including Wrong Beds (U.S., Vitagraph, July 10, 1916) and Otto’s Legacy (U.S., Lubin, June 19, 1916), featuring Davy Don, probably referred to two of the “3 latest comedies” advertised in the Examiner ads around that time.

 The theatre was showing immensely popular Chaplin shorts regularly.
 Note the statements out front – towards the left, “Exclusive new Chaplins at the Royal Only.
 Watch for dates,” and towards the right, “Today Special Pictures . . .
 War Prices.”
 Owner Mike Pappas had used the line about “War Prices” as early as March 1916.
 He had announced an “exclusive” Chaplin arrangement with Essanay as early as October 1915.